cosmos/sdk-tutorials/hands-on-exercise/1-ignite-cli/3-stored-game.md

     <HighlightBox type="note">

-    If you get an error that reads like:
+    You may encounter an error like the following:

     ```txt
     command not found checkersd
     ```

-    Then you likely have not configured Go correctly.
+    This indicates that you likely have not configured Go correctly.
 Refer back to `GOPATH` in our [Go introduction](/tutorials/4-golang-intro/1-install.md).

     </HighlightBox>